svcTheDev/easyBudget/README.md

 ### JS
 - Organize by month ✅
 - Add audio ✅
-- Recreate the app with a month array active
+- Recreate the app with a month array active ✅
 - Sidebar: draggable calculator

 --- Pending issues
 - Update the month and year text of the list when a new date is added ✅
 - Fix issues with month and list filter at the same time ✅
+- Sometimes change the month and creates an array that does not exist ✅
+- When adding a new entry, the array does not save the arrange previously done by the user, you have to update the allbudget array at the same time ✅
+- Some sorts are not working in some months
+- When editing a price is not being automatically updated on the totals
+- Local storage not working (check local storage and totals on all functions)